Mobile payments could make buying bus and train tickets simpler

 "Train companies are always looking to improve services and the industry is actively looking at how flexible ticketing can be used to benefit passengers."

 Smart ticketing technology is not yet in place in most parts of the country, but it's likely that more train companies will get involved as the banking industry moves towards mobile technology.
 Eventually all train companies will have to comply with the ITSO (Integrated Transport Smartcard Organisation) industry standard for payments.

 Looking for a bank account with easy-to-use mobile banking and internet banking services?
-Try the thinkmoney Personal Account.
-You can find out more about how the thinkmoney Personal Account works here.
+Try the thinkmoney Managed Current Account.
+You can find out more about how the thinkmoney Managed Current Account works here.

 Apply for a thinkmoney Managed Current Account today.